Why Your AI, Data Science Project Has Stalled

 Promoters have figured out that people are susceptible to exaggerated stories around AI.
-Notice that this video claims a growth in AI capability that was previously promised back in the 1960s, but never occurred.
-This is a common feature of current AI forecasts; they entirely ignore and erase the inaccuracies of previous forecasts.
+Notice that this video claims growth in AI capability was previously promised back in the 1960s but never occurred.
+This is a common feature of current AI forecasts; they entirely ignore and erase previous forecasts’ inaccuracies.
 If individuals can’t even (or more likely have lacked the interest to) measure forecast error, it seems that they aren’t in an excellent position to opine on the future of AI.

 There is little difference between this video and a person hallucinating on a hard drug.
 The marketing departments at consulting firms (as just one example) have gone “buck wild” in their exaggerations around AI.

 Most of the companies that are have sold the benefits of AI to their clients have not demonstrated AI competence.
 A perfect example of this is IBM.
-IBM failed massively with its Watson initiative, as we cover in the article How IBM is Distracting from the Watson Failure to Sell More AI.
-However, even after spending a billion dollars and developing an AI system focused on health care that was widely considered useless, this did not stop IBM from selling the potential of AI to customers.
+As we cover in the article, IBM failed massively with its Watson initiative in the article How IBM is Distracting from the Watson Failure to Sell More AI.
+However, even after spending a billion dollars and developing an AI system focused on health care that was widely considered useless, this did not stop IBM from selling AI’s potential to customers.

 The consequence is that the vast majority of those companies that work in AI have very few accomplishments in AI.